gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The format of 'key' (see {{ssec-join-resp}}) is generalized as follows.

-* The 'cs_params' array includes N+1 elements, whose exact structure and value depend on the value of the counter signature algorithm specified in 'cs_alg'.
+* The 'cs_params' array includes N+1 elements, whose exact structure and value depend on the value of the signature algorithm specified in 'cs_alg'.

-   - The first element, i.e. 'cs_params'\[0\], is the array of the N COSE capabilities for the counter signature algorithm, as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}} (see Section 8.1 of {{I-D.ietf-cose-rfc8152bis-algs}}).
+   - The first element, i.e. 'cs_params'\[0\], is the array of the N COSE capabilities for the signature algorithm, as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}} (see Section 8.1 of {{I-D.ietf-cose-rfc8152bis-algs}}).

    - Each following element 'cs_params'\[i\], i.e. with index i > 0, is the array of COSE capabilities for the algorithm capability specified in 'cs_params'\[0\]\[i-1\].

-   For example, if 'cs_params'\[0\]\[0\] specifies the key type as capability of the algorithm, then 'cs_params'\[1\] is the array of COSE capabilities for the COSE key type associated to the counter signature algorithm, as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}} (see Section 8.2 of {{I-D.ietf-cose-rfc8152bis-algs}}).
+   For example, if 'cs_params'\[0\]\[0\] specifies the key type as capability of the algorithm, then 'cs_params'\[1\] is the array of COSE capabilities for the COSE key type associated to the signature algorithm, as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}} (see Section 8.2 of {{I-D.ietf-cose-rfc8152bis-algs}}).

 * The 'ecdh_params' array includes M+1 elements, whose exact structure and value depend on the value of the ECDH algorithm specified in 'ecdh_alg'.